 Daryl Roth Theatre: “Blindness” will soon be one of the first performances to open in New York City.
 The Donmar Warehouse production of Nobel Prize winner José Saramago’s dystopian novel, written by Tony winner Simon Stephens and directed by Walter Meierjohann, began performances on April 2 at the Daryl Roth Theatre.

-The Shed: The new nonprofit arts center in Manhattan will launch “An Audience With…,” a five-night indoor performance series from April 2 to April 22.
-Performances will take place in The Shed’s 18,000-square-foot McCourt space that provides distanced seating for 150 people.
-The series opened with singer and cellist Kelsey Lu on April 2 and continues with musicians from the New York Philharmonic on April 14 and 15, soprano Renée Fleming on April 21, and comedian Michelle Wolf on April 22.
+The Shed: Manhattan’s new nonprofit arts center launched “An Audience With…,” a five-night indoor performance series from April 2 to April 22.
+Performances took place in The Shed’s 18,000-square-foot McCourt space that provides distanced seating for 150 people.
+The series opened with singer and cellist Kelsey Lu on April 2 and continued with musicians from the New York Philharmonic on April 14 and 15, soprano Renée Fleming on April 21, and comedian Michelle Wolf on April 22.

 OpenStage NYC: Architecture and design firm Rockwell Group and Tait, which designs and constructs live events, have teamed up to create OpenStage NYC — a new initiative that utilizes portable staging to help arts organizations move to outdoor performances this spring that allow for 50-person, socially distanced audiences.
 The performance stages will utilize streets, plazas and other public spaces.